 “I’ve been painting and designing for as long as I can remember.
 Growing up, my mother was a graphic designer who ran her own floral design company on the weekends.
 I remember many late nights spent painting and drawing on the floor in her studio.
-My father also loved plants and grew a beautiful garden, so I imagine that all of these influences helped shape me into who I am today.
-From an early age I knew that whatever I did, I had this need in me to create beautiful things.
+My father also loved plants and grew the most wonderful garden.
+During the summers, my Mom would send me to art camps, where I’d spend a few weeks focusing on drawing or oil painting.
+From an early age I knew that I had this need in me to create beautiful things.

 My career and my passion for travel and exploration has carried me from Florida to Chicago, New York, and Paris, and now finally back home to the south.
 I currently live in Atlanta, with my husband Phil and our bright orange cat Sebastian.”